reedspool/html-wiki/entries/documentation/logbook.md

 ### Wed Sep 17 07:45:27 PDT 2025

 Future: As I began to use the project more, I found errors which broke the site obnoxious.
 So I made an error page.
+But I confused by my professional inclination to not expose arbitrary server errors to the user as a security measure.
+I guess this would only make sense if I had a security model.
+Maybe I could expose all errors for now, and make a note that when there was authentication in place, errors should not be visible to anyone without editing authorization?

 Future: If the title wasn't a file path, then there was no reason for it to have a file extension.
 That suggested it might be a good idea to have a different way to choose a file type and (by extension) its extension.
 And it should probably be an error or require confirmation to create a file with no extension.
 Was there any safe way to attempt to read a binary file as a plaintext file?
 I tried making a drop-down for different file types.

-Future: I made a Markdown template and an HTML template for file creation and then I made buttons on the Create page to get to them.
-I considered what might happen to content and title a person had already filled in before selecting those templates.
+I made a Markdown template and an HTML template for file creation and then I made buttons on the Create page to get to them.

+Future: I considered what might happen to content and title a person had already filled in before selecting those templates.
 Would it be easy to fill in the template with some existing content?
 And what about if a user selected a template and then made some changes and selected another template?
 In that case, it might be wise to warn them that all the content would be inserted as well.

 ### Tue Sep 16 10:33:29 PM PDT 2025